Producing symmetrical facts for lists induced by the list reversal mapping in Isabelle/HOL: Abstract

 \section{Abstract}

 Many facts possess symmetrical counterparts that often require a separate formal proof, depending on the nature of the involved symmetry.
 We introduce a method in Isabelle/HOL which produces such a symmetrical fact for the list datatype and the symmetry induced by the list reversal mapping.
 The method is implemented as an attribute and its result is based on user-declared symmetry rules.
-Besides general rules, we provide rules that are aimed to be applied in the domain of Combinatorics on Words. \keywords{Isabelle/HOL \and reversal mapping \and reversal symmetry \and involutive automorphism \and Combinatorics on Words.}
+Besides general rules, we provide rules that are aimed to be applied in the domain of Combinatorics on Words.